MINTHANHTIKE25/BookSample/README.md

 ## Using Ktor and Koin

-1. I used the dependency injection using the Koin library
+1. I used the Koin library for dependency injection
-2. I used the api calling using Ktor and bind that data to recycler view
+2. I used Ktor for api calling and bind that data to recycler view